Haydz6/RobloxFirefoxAndroidServerListFix/README.md

 This is used to pack the fixServerListEntryFirefoxAndroid.js script

+Tested on Windows 10
+1. Install npm and NodeJS (npm 8.0.0) (NodeJS v16.11.1)
-Run npm run build
+2. Run npm run build

-dist/bundle.js should match
+3. Output will be dist/bundle.js